 Section 1283.
 Enforcement.
-The Federal Power Act would be amended to allow electric utilities to file a complaint with FERC and to allow complaints to be filed against transmitting utilities.
+The Federal Power Act would be amended to allow electric utilities to file complaints with FERC and to allow complaints to be filed against transmitting utilities.
 Criminal and civil penalties under the Federal Power Act would be increased.
 Criminal penalties would not exceed \$1 million and/or five years imprisonment.
 In addition, a fine of \$25,000 could be imposed.
-A civil penalty not exceeding \$1 million per day per violation could be assessed for violations of sections 211, 212, 213, or 214 of the Federal Power Act.
+A civil penalty not exceeding \$1 million per day per violation could be assessed for violations of Sections 211, 212, 213, or 214 of the Federal Power Act.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

-Current Law.
-Criminal penalties may not exceed \$5,000 and/or two years' imprisonment.
+Currently, criminal penalties may not exceed \$5,000 and/or two years' imprisonment.
 An additional fine of \$500 can be imposed.
-A civil penalty not exceeding \$10,000 per day per violation may be assessed for violations of sections 211, 212, 213, or 214 of the Federal Power Act.
+A civil penalty not exceeding \$10,000 per day per violation may be assessed for violations of Sections 211, 212, 213, or 214 of the Federal Power Act.

 Section 1284.
 Refund Effective Date.
 Section 206(b) of the Federal Power Act would be amended to allow the effective date for refunds to begin at the time of the filing of a complaint with FERC but not later than five months after such a filing.
 If FERC does not make its decision within the time-frame provided, FERC would be required to state its reasons for not acting in the provided time-frame for the decision.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

-Current Law.
-Refunds for rates that FERC finds to be unjust, unreasonable, unduly discriminatory, or preferential begin a minimum of 60 days after a complaint is filed.28
+Currently, refunds for rates that FERC finds to be unjust, unreasonable, unduly discriminatory, or preferential begin a minimum of 60 days after a complaint is filed.25

 Section 1285.
 Refund Authority.
 Any entity that is not a public utility (including an entity referred to under § 201(f) of the Federal Power Act) and enters into a short-term sale of electricity would be subject to the FERC refund authority.
 A short-term sale would include any agreement to the sale of electric energy at wholesale that is for a period of 31 days or less.
 This section would not apply to electric cooperatives, or any entity that sells less than 8 million megawatt hours of electricity per year.
-FERC would have refund authority over voluntary short-term sales of electricity by Bonneville Power Administration if the rates charged are unjust
+FERC would have refund authority over voluntary short-term sales of electricity by Bonneville Power Administration if the rates charged are unjust and unreasonable.
+FERC would have authority over all power marketing administrations and the Tennessee Valley Authority to order refunds to achieve just and reasonable rates.
+Currently, Section 201(f) of the Federal Power Act exempts government entities from FERC rate regulation.26 Refund authority was provided for in the conference report of H.R.
+6 in the 108th Congress.